Wikipedia

 Despite this, the city is generally secular, although most of the non-Jewish population is a result of mixed marriages.
 About 100 families are affiliated with the Pittsburg Hasidic group, established there in 1969 by Grand Rabbi Avraham Abba Leifer and continued today by his son, Grand Rabbi Mordechai Yissachar Ber Leifer.
 Ashdod has many synagogues serving different streams of Judaism.
 The city is also home to the world's largest Karaite community, about five thousand strong.
 There is also a Scandinavian Seamen Protestant church, established by Norwegian Righteous Among the Nations pastor Per Faye-Hansen.

-The ACADMA conservatory is a professional educational institute for music and performance studies based in Ashdod.
-Operated under the supervision of the Ministry of Education, the institute was established in 1966, and serves as a home for 600 young musicians in different fields.
+The ACADMA conservatory is a school of music and performance studies based in Ashdod, established in 1966 and operated under the supervision of the Ministry of Education.

 The Corinne Mamane Museum of Philistine Culture is worldwide the only museum dedicated to this topic.
 It reopened in 2014 with a new interactive exhibition.
 The Museum displays significant Philistine artifacts form each of the five cities in the Philistine pentapolis.